guipaz/karaimon/README.md

 Me.

 ## Can I do it too?
 Thx but no thx.
-Nothing personal, but this is a project so I can learn how to use the tool properly and evolve myself in the game development process.
+Nothing personal, but this is a project so I can learn how to use the tool properly and evolve myself in the game development process, and I'm putting it in here so you can maybe learn something from it. :)

 ## But this is not how Pokémon works!
 Yeah, I know.